RencBell/Coursera_PythonProject/README.md

 # Coursera - Programming for Everybody (Getting Started with Python)

-this contains all the asssignments for "Programming for Everybody (Getting Started with Python)" on Coursera by the University of Michigan.
+This contains all the asssignments for "Programming for Everybody (Getting Started with Python)" on Coursera by the University of Michigan.